dafny-lang/dafny/docs/_includes/Introduction.md

 and ghost constructs are used only during verification; the compiler omits them from the executable code.

-The Dafny verifier is run as part of the compiler.
+The `dafny` verifier is run as part of the compiler.
 As such, a programmer interacts with it in much the same way as with the static type checker—when the tool produces errors, the programmer responds by changing the program’s type declarations, specifications, and statements.

+(This document typically uses "Dafny" to refer to the programming language and "dafny" to refer to the software tool that verifies and compiles programs in the Dafny language.)

 The easiest way to try out [Dafny is in your web browser at rise4fun](http://rise4fun.com/Dafny)[@Rise4fun:dafny].
-Once you get a bit more serious, you may prefer to [download](http://dafny.codeplex.com/) it to run it on your machine.
-Dafny can be run from the command line (on Windows or other platforms) or from an IDE such as emacs or
+Once you get a bit more serious, you may prefer to [download](https://github.com/dafny-lang/dafny/releases) it to run it on your machine.
+Dafny can be run from the command line (on Linux, MacOS, Windows or other platforms) or from an IDE such as emacs or
-Microsoft Visual Studio 2012 (or newer), where the Dafny verifier runs in the background while the programmer is editing the program.
+Microsoft Visual Studio 2012 (or newer), where the `dafny` verifier runs in the background while the programmer is editing the program.
 An editor such as VSCode can provide syntax highlighting without the built-in verification.

-The Dafny verifier is powered
+The verifier is powered
 by [Boogie](http://research.microsoft.com/boogie)
 [@Boogie:Architecture;@Leino:Boogie2-RefMan;@LeinoRuemmer:Boogie2]
 and [Z3](https://github.com/z3prover)[@deMouraBjorner:Z3:overview].

-From verified programs, the Dafny compiler can produce code for a number of different backends: the .NET platform via intermediate C\# files, Java, Javascript, Go, and C++.
+From verified programs, the `dafny` compiler can produce code for a number of different backends: the .NET platform via intermediate C\# files, Java, Javascript, Go, and C++.
 Each language provides a basic Foreign Function Interface (through uses of `:extern`) and a supporting runtime library.